-- (a) Impervious surfaces and other encroachments in to the shoreline protection zone may be relocated within the shoreline protection zone provided, there is no net increase in the square footage of impervious surfaces. - (b) Planting of native vegetation shall not be required landward of vertical seawalls where no such vegetation exists.
+- (a) Impervious surfaces and other encroachments in to into the shoreline protection zone may be relocated within the shoreline protection zone provided, there is no net increase in the square footage of impervious surfaces. - (b) Planting of native vegetation shall not be required landward of vertical seawalls where no such vegetation exists. - (c) Existing commercial marinas shall maintain existing access through the shoreline protection zone for water-dependent uses and this area shall not be limited to the 60 foot wide access provided for properties designated for marine waterfront commercial use, Policy 8.1C.
+1.(3) (c) 2).

-- (c) Existing commercial marinas shall maintain existing access through the shoreline protection zone for water-dependent uses and this area shall not be limited to the 60 foot wide access provided for properties designated for marine waterfront commercial use, Policy 8.1C.
-1.(3) (c) 2). - Where redevelopment of existing commercial marina developments requires relocation of boat entry facilities, access through the shoreline protection zone may be expanded beyond existing access where clear need is demonstrated. - Where redevelopment of existing commercial marina developments is proposed, existing pedestrian access and access for loading between vehicles and vessels within the shoreline protection zone may be maintained. - (d) Commercial marinas with existing manmade boat basins or boat "cut-outs" may be allowed to reduce or eliminate the manmade basin provided, there is no impact to wetlands, seagrass or oyster beds.
-Elimination of a basin shall not permit the creation of upland area waterward of the natural shoreline, prior to man-made impacts. - (e) Any redevelopment, as authorized in this section, shall demonstrate that impact to the estuary from stormwater run-off will meet the minimum storm water requirements (in place at the time of the proposed redevelopment) for rate, quantity, quality, and timing of the discharge. - (f) The shoreline protection zone shall not require additional "construction setbacks" from the shoreline protection zone.
+- Where redevelopment of existing commercial marina developments requires relocation of boat entry facilities, access through the shoreline protection zone may be expanded beyond existing access where clear need is demonstrated. - Where redevelopment of existing commercial marina developments is proposed, existing pedestrian access and access for loading between vehicles and vessels within the shoreline protection zone may be maintained. - (d) Commercial marinas with existing manmade boat basins or boat "cut-outs" may be allowed to reduce or eliminate the manmade basin provided, there is no impact to wetlands, seagrass or oyster beds.
+Elimination of a basin shall not permit the creation of upland area waterward of the natural shoreline, prior to man-made impacts. - (e) Any redevelopment, as authorized in this section, shall demonstrate that impact to the estuary from stormwater run-off will meet the minimum storm water requirements (in place at the time of the proposed redevelopment) for rate, quantity, quality, and timing of the discharge.
+Stormwater design shall include consideration of tidal inundation and sea level rise impacts including the continued functionality of that system over its design life. - (f) The shoreline protection zone shall not require additional "construction setbacks" from the shoreline protection zone.
 However, required zoning setbacks from property boundaries shall remain applicable.
 Erosion control devices shall be installed and maintained throughout the duration of any construction activities adjacent to the shoreline protection zone.
 The shoreline protection zone shall not be subject to a preserve area management plan (PAMP) unless a PAMP has already been established pursuant to a development order, prior to August 13, 2013.
 If no native vegetation exists within this zone, there is no requirement to replant with this material. - (3) The construction of state required public access facilities on Martin County conservation lands shall be allowed.
 Each project shall be reviewed to ensure that environmental impacts are kept to a minimum.